codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is it always hot in the corner of a room?
-Because a corner is 90 degrees.
+I knew i shouldn’t have ate that seafood.
+Because now i’m feeling a little… Eel

 ## Daily Trivia

-What does CPU stand for?
+Which data structure does FILO apply to?
- 1. Computer Personal Unit
+ 1. Queue
- 2. Central Process Unit
+ 2. Heap
- 3. Central Processor Unit
+ 3. Tree
- 4. Central Processing Unit
+ 4. Stack

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Stack
 </details>